-- 1. Highlight Fish ID+ on the Sonar main menu. - Use the LEFT or RIGHT 4-WAY Cursor Control keys to turn the Fish ID+TM setting On or Off.
+- 1. Highlight Fish ID+ on the Sonar main menu. - Use the LEFT or RIGHT 4-WAY Cursor Control keys to turn the Fish ID+[TM] setting On or Off.
 (Off, On, Default = Off)

-Fish ID Sensitivity
+Fish ID Sensitivity 5 Fish ID Sensitivity

-Fish ID Sensitivity
+Fish ID Sensitivity adjusts the threshold of the Fish ID+TM detection algorithms.

-detection algorithms.
 Selecting a higher setting allows weaker returns to be displayed as fish.
 This is useful for identifying smaller fish species or baitfish.
 Selecting a lower setting displays fewer fish from weak sonar returns.
 This is helpful when seeking larger species of fish.
-Fish ID Sensitivity is used in conjunction with Fish ID+TM.
-Fish ID+TM must be On for Fish ID Sensitivity to affect the ability of the 700 SeriesTM Fishing System to identify sonar returns as fish.
+Fish ID Sensitivity is used in conjunction with Fish ID+TM must be 0n for Fish ID Sensitivity to affect the ability of the Fishing System to identify sonar returns as fish.